 - Interviews applicants

 - Agree’s pay and commences with the job

 - You never hear from that client again

 So what do you do if you are working with a client with no prior history?
 Well, there are a few things.
-For one, ensure that you use reputable services that protect their contractors.
+For one, ensure that you use reputable services that protect your contractors.
 I’d recommend oDesk, Freelancer & 99Designs as a start.

 The second thing that you can do is ask for a deposit.
-I don’t like this option; as a business and I never go for it, but you can always ask.
+I don’t like this option; as a business and I never go for it, you can always ask.

 Another thing you can do is agree with milestone payments.
-Divide the project into several smaller modules, that can be delivered and paid for individually.
+Divide the project into several smaller modules that can be delivered and paid for individually.
 Once paid, you start working towards the next milestone.
 Any reputable client will be happy with this.

 There are various ways to try and mitigate the risk of not being paid.
 You can be creative with how you deliver your work, just be upfront with your client and agree on these rules ahead of time so that you don’t pi$$ them off.
 The last thing you want is an irate client.

 This is one of the more believable and convincing scams out there.
 I almost fell for this one!
 Many people are showing you videos of how they trade online (Especially Binary Options).
 They will even show you ‘live’ evidence of their income via balance statements, actual software usage, etc.